makma/fingerprintjs.com/content/blog/the-8-best-github-projects-for-fraud-detection-and-prevention.md

 ### 6. [reCAPTCHA PHP client library(]https://github.com/google/recaptcha)

 You should always be looking for new ways to evolve your website’s security systems and prevent new types of attacks.
-This is what Google has been doing in the last years, creating reCAPTCHA, a free CAPTCHA service that protects websites from spam and abuse.
+This is what Google has been doing in the last years with reCAPTCHA, a free CAPTCHA service that protects websites from spam and abuse.

 In particular, with reCAPTCHA PHP, you have at your full disposal a PHP library wrapping up the server-side verification step required to process the answer from reCAPTCHA.